vh4/Machine-Learning/README.md

 # Machine Learning Tasks 🚀

-This is a machin learning course assignment from the first week to the seventh week for UTS.
+This is a machin learning course assignment from the first week - 7th week for UTS.

 ## IMPORTANT ⚠️